Walter White from Breaking Bad. Interestingly enough, his name was chosen because it sounded so plain and unassuming.

 Brooklyn Nine-Nine has this apparently be a form of Author Appeal for Detective Peralta.
 When making up characters for he and his Captain to play, he names them Bret Barley and Gerald Jimes (he even says Jimes' fake dead wife is called Jane Jimes).

-There are surprisingly few in Game of Thrones, given the Loads and Loads of Characters: Sansa Stark, Podrick Payne, Lancel Lannister, Salladhor Saan, Mandon Moore, Boros Blount, Galbart Glover and Cley Cerwyn.
+There are surprisingly few in Game of Thrones, given the Loads and Loads of Characters: Sansa Stark, Podrick Payne, Lancel Lannister, Salladhor Saan, Mandon Moore, Boros Blount, Galbart Glover, Cley Cerwyn and Leo Lefford.
 Lancel's name is even lampshaded when Robert asks if he was named by a half-wit with a stutter.

 Girls: All four lead characters: Hannah Horvath, Marnie Mathison, Jessa Johansson, and Shoshana Shapiro.
 Additionally Marnie and Shoshana pair up with their respective "ancestors" Miranda and Charlotte.